pires11d/insomnia-plugin-cdata-xml-response/README.md

 ## 🤝 Acknowledgments

-Thanks to [Godrix](https://github.com/godrix) and his plugin [insomnia-plugin-xml-json-response](https://github.com/godrix/insomnia-plugin-xml-json-response), as it was the main motivation (as well as code source inspiration) for me to make this plugin!
+Thanks to [Godrix](https://github.com/godrix) and his plugin [insomnia-plugin-xml-json-response](https://github.com/godrix/insomnia-plugin-xml-json-response), as it was the main motivation (as well as code source inspiration) for me to make my plugin! ❤